catppuccin/catppuccin/docs/port-creation.md

 Any contribution will be published under the same licensing terms (MIT) as the project itself.
 However, there are
 [exceptions to this rule](https://github.com/search?q=org%3Acatppuccin+-license%3Amit).
-Please get in touch with us if that is the case with your work!
+Please get in touch with us, if the application you're theming has licensing restrictions, or your work is a derivative of a stricter license (e.g. [cursors](https://github.com/catppuccin/cursors#info)).

 &nbsp;